This is my personal Doxygen cheatsheet: Its initial (and primary) purpose is to be a compact help on this topic for myself.

 Important: If you have very simple source code file (where Doxygen can’t detect things automatically),

-there needs to be at least one special comment block (see below) with a @file
+there needs to be at least one special comment block (see below) with a @file command in it.

 Otherwise, Doxygen won’t pick up this file at all and global stuff in it (like functions, variables, etc.) won’t show up in the generated pages!